 - English is central to education and the only mandatory course in Year 12.
 Choosing the best English course depends on your career path.
-The highly regarded English Standard course provides you with the concepts and skills required for university and post-university careers. - Businesses surveyed have consistently expressed that English Standard develops critical thinking, problem solving in diverse settings, and spoken communication.
+The highly regarded English (Standard) course provides you with the concepts and skills required for university and post-university careers. - Businesses surveyed have consistently expressed that English Standard develops critical thinking, problem solving in diverse settings, and spoken communication.

-English (Advanced) 2 units for each of Year 11 and Year 12 Board Developed Course Exclusions: English (Standard); Fundamentals of English; English (ESL), English Studies
+English (Advanced) 2 units for each of Year 11 and Year 12 Board Developed Course Exclusions : English (Standard); Fundamentals of English; English (ESL), English Studies

-Rationale for Advanced Standard
+Rationale for English (Advanced)

-In the English Advanced course, students continue to explore opportunities that are offered by challenging texts to investigate complex and evocative ideas, to evaluate, emulate and employ powerful, creative and sophisticated ways to use language to make meaning, and to find enjoyment in literature.
+In the English (Advanced) course, students continue to explore opportunities that are offered by challenging texts to investigate complex and evocative ideas, to evaluate, emulate and employ powerful, creative and sophisticated ways to use language to make meaning, and to find enjoyment in literature.

-The English Advanced course is designed for students who have a particular interest and ability in the subject and who desire to engage with challenging learning experiences that will enrich their personal, intellectual, academic, social and vocational lives.
+The English (Advanced) course is designed for students who have a particular interest and ability in the subject and who desire to engage with challenging learning experiences that will enrich their personal, intellectual, academic, social and vocational lives.
 Students appreciate, analyse and respond imaginatively and critically to literary texts drawn from a range of personal, social, historical and cultural contexts, including literature from the past and present and from Australian and other cultures.
 They study challenging written, spoken, visual, multimodal and digital texts that represent and reflect a changing global world.

-The Year 11 and 12 English Advanced courses are designed to allow students to:
+The Year 11 and 12 English (Advanced) courses are designed to allow students to:

-- Develop critical thinking, academic writing skills and personal voice as they study a range of demaning texts. - Analyse and experiment with the way event ideas and processes are represented in and through text. - Study challenging written, spoken, visual, digital multi-modal and digit texts. - Research and ssynthesising information to create their own critical and imaginative responses. - Allow students to question, reconsider and ????? their understanding of how language conveys meaning.
+- develop critical thinking, academic writing skills and personal voice as they study a range of demanding texts. - analyse and experiment with the way events, ideas and processes are represented in and through text. - study challenging written, spoken, visual, multi-modal and digital texts. - research and synthesise information to create their own critical and imaginative responses. - allow students to question, reconsider and refine their understanding of how language conveys meaning.

-Year 11 English Advanced involves:
+Year 11 English (Advanced) involves:

-- Complete a Common Module and two further modules.
-In each of these students exhow similar concepts are represented in different texts. - Close and wide study of a comprehensive range of demanding imaginary, factual and critical texts.
+- complete a Common Module and two further modules.
+In each of these, students examine how similar concepts are represented in different texts. - close and wide study of a comprehensive range of demanding imaginary, factual and critical texts.

-Year 12 English Advanced involves:
+Year 12 English (Advanced) involves:

-- Completing a Common Module and three further modules. - Encouragement to develop students' analysis of texts from different time periods, critical thinking an analytical writing. - Developing conceptual understanding and critical thinking skills.
+- completing a Common Module and three further modules. - encouragement to develop students' analysis of texts from different time periods, critical thinking and analytical writing. - developing conceptual understanding and critical thinking skills.

-Why study English Advanced?
+Why study English (Advanced)?

-- If you have a love of literature and wish to extend your knowledge - If you are a creative person and love to analyse and explore challenging ideas - If you are considering a career in an area which will require writing - If you have enjoyed English in Years 9 and 10 and your teacher recommends you for studying Advanced English.
+- If you have a love of literature and wish to extend your knowledge - If you are a creative person and love to analyse and explore challenging ideas - If you are considering a career in an area which will require writing - If you have enjoyed English in Years 9 and 10 and your teacher recommends you for studying English (Advanced).

-Advanced English is more complex and demanding than the other Engish courses, however, there is the reward of the course scaling significantly higher than the alternate courses.
+English (Advanced) is more complex and demanding than the other English courses, however, there is the reward of the course scaling significantly higher than the alternate courses.